As I mentioned in my last post the goal of this blog is help others improve their businesses through branding and the web…

 So I arranged work experience for all three to get a taste of what working in these areas would be like.

-Finally I tried teaching or what was effectively working as a teaching assistant.
-Initial I started off with just a few days but I really liked it.
-It was completely different to what I’d been doing before and I found I really enjoyed helping and being around the children.
+Finally, I tried teaching or what was effectively working as a teaching assistant.
+IniFirsttial I started off with just a few days, but I really liked it.
+It was completely different to what I’d been doing before, and I found I really enjoyed helping and being around the children.

-After a lot more experience at a number of different schools and a lot more thought I decided that it was the teaching and working closely with children that I enjoyed the most and wished to pursue.
+After a lot more experience at some different schools and a lot more thought I decided that it was teaching and working closely with children that I enjoyed the most and wished to pursue.

-So after about a year of hard work split between more unpaid experience and then paid agency work I finally got accepted onto the Art specialism PGCE course in Exeter, one of the top Universities for teacher training.
+So after about a year of hard work split between more unpaid experience and then paid agency work I finally got accepted onto the PGCE Primary with Art specialism course in Exeter, one of the top Universities for teacher training.

 I loved being back at Uni.
-Spending your days learning and socialising with like minded people is great fun.
+Spending your days learning and socialising with like mlike-mindedinded people is great fun.
 At least for me.

 The only problem was that when it came to starting the actual teaching placements I didn’t find it anywhere nearly as fun.